medullan/jenkins-docker-vagrant-ansible/README.md

 - Please branch from master and make pull requests to submit changes
 - A conversation/pull request needs to happen before anything is merged into master
 - Always do a `vagrant destroy` then `vagrant up` for a final test to ensure that additions work properly end to end

-## TODOs

-- Automatically configure Jenkins docker cloud plugin via ansible, to use docker server ip address on slave.
-- Update ansible host with the necessary inventory information each time a AWS box is created with vagrant.
-- Add ability to turn off overwrite of config files.
-This will be smart enough to see if the file exists then simply update the required XML nodes.

 ##### Happy hacking away!